 This leads to a localized energy crisis, causing significant discomfort to your body.
 Different types of massages can help loosen the muscles and ease neck pain, some of which you can do by yourself if your schedule can't fit a visit to your trusted massage therapist.
 These are:

 This is a type of massage that applies pressure to areas of muscle that have knots or spasms.
+This is one of the most common techniques for neck massages at home.
 This pressure helps release the muscle from the contraction.
-Here’s how to do it:
+Here's how to do it:

 You may be familiar with this type as it usually gets offered in your go-to massage place.
 But Shiatsu self-massage may be effective in relieving neck pain caused by tension knots.
 You may use this method to help with your neck or shoulder pain.
 But regularly doing them may help you avoid tension and accompanying muscle pains.
 Try these simple techniques: